md-nahiduzzaman/paint-shop-client/README.md

 # B9 A10 Type-02 Requirements

-## Website name: CraftBD
+## Website name: PaintShop

 ### Live url: https://tripbd-react.web.app/

-Welcome to CraftBD, your go-to destination for all your crafting needs!
-Visit our website [here](https://www.craftbd.com)
+Welcome to PaintShop, your go-to destination for all your crafting needs!
+Visit our website [here](https://www.PaintShop.com)

 ## Features: